-Before the Court is the New Mexico Attorney General's motion for a declaration that the automatic stay imposed by § 362(a) does not apply to a prepetition state court action he brought against Debtor Nicholas Kadlec and others, or alternatively for relief from the stay.
+Before the Court is the New Mexico Attorney General's motion for a declaration that the automatic stay imposed by § 362(a)1 does not apply to a prepetition state court action he brought against the Debtor and others, or alternatively for relief from the stay.
 At issue is whether the action comes within § 362(b)(4), the "police power" exception to the automatic stay.
 The Court concludes that some of the counts asserted in the action are within the police power exception, while others are not.
 For the counts subject to the automatic stay, cause has not been shown to grant stay relief.

-A. Facts.
+A. Facts.2

-Debtors and the Attorney General have asked the Court to rule on the motion based on the facts that can be gleaned from the current record.
-The Court therefore finds:
+Debtor and the Attorney General have asked the Court to rule on the motion based on the facts that can be gleaned from the current record.
+The Court therefore finds:3

-Debtors are shareholders of NM Solar Group, Inc. ("NM Solar"), which was in the business of selling and installing residential and commercial solar panel electricity generating systems.
-Mr. Kadlec is the former president of NM Solar.
-NM Solar abruptly shut down on August 11, 2023.
-At the time, it had many outstanding contractual and other obligations and had taken deposits or
+The Debtor is a New Mexico corporation.
+It was in the business of selling and installing residential and commercial solar panel electricity generating systems.
+Debtor abruptly shut down on August 11, 2023.
+At the time, it had many outstanding contractual and other obligations and had taken deposits or payments for work that had not been started and/or completed.
+Warranties paid for by customers likely will not be honored.
+The shutdown caught most people off guard

-Unless otherwise indicated, all statutory references are to 11 U.S.C.
+1 Unless otherwise indicated, all statutory references are to 11 U.S.C.

-Some of the Court's findings may be in the discussion section of the opinion.
+2 Some of the Court's findings may be in the discussion section of the opinion.

-&lt;sup>3 The Court took judicial notice of the docket in this case.
+3 The Court took judicial notice of the docket in this case.
 See St. Louis Baptist Temple, Inc. v.
 Fed.
 Deposit Ins.
 Corp., 605 F.2d 1169, 1172 (10th Cir.
 1979) (approving such judicial notice); In re Mailman Steam Carpet Cleaning Corp., 196 F.3d 1, 8 (1st Cir.
 1999) (same).